Digamist

 Digamist (26 March 1985 – February 2011) was an American-bred, British-trained Thoroughbred racehorse and sire.
-He raced only as a two-year-old in 1987 when he won two minor races an finished fourth in the Coventry Stakes before winning the Phoenix Stakes which was at that time the most valuable race for juveniles in Europe.
-He was well-beaten in two subsequent races and never appeared of the racecourse again.
+He raced only as a two-year-old in 1987 when he won two minor races and finished fourth in the Coventry Stakes before winning the Phoenix Stakes which was at that time the most valuable race for juveniles in Europe.
+He was well-beaten in two subsequent races and never appeared on the racecourse again.
 He sired many minor winners but made relatively little impact as a breeding stallion.
 He died in 2011 at the age of twenty-six.

 Background

 Digamist was a "rangy" chestnut horse with a broad white blaze and two white socks, bred in Kentucky by the bloodstock company Seahorse '84.
 As a yearling he was consigned to the Keeneland Select sale and was bought for $625,000 by representatives of Khalid Abdulla.
 The colt was sent to race in Europe and entered training with Jeremy Tree at Beckhampton in Wiltshire.
 He was ridden in most of his races by Pat Eddery.